huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 * `alarm_enabled` - (Optional, Bool) Specifies whether to enable the alarm.
 The default value is true.

+* `alarm_type` - (Optional, Int, ForceNew) Specifies the alarm severity.
+The value can be 1, 2, 3 or 4, which indicates *critical*, *major*, *minor*, and *informational*, respectively.
+    The default value is 2.
+Changing this creates a new resource.

 * `alarm_actions` - (Optional, List) Specifies the action triggered by an alarm.
 The structure is described below.